nbe95/bingo-card-simulation/README.md

 ## Epilogue

-Am I a better Bingo now?
-Don't know.
+Am I a better Bingo player now?
+Probably not.
+This simulation shows that pure luck has a much higher impact on winning than picking a specific set of cards.

-Anyway, it has been a fantastic programming exercise!
-And be sure that I'll be picking the most valuable card combinations from now on when playing Bingo. :wink:
+Anyway, it has been a fantastic programming exercise.
+Apart from that, be sure that I *will* be picking the most valuable card combinations from now on when playing Bingo. :wink: